TRIP-Lab/itinerum-tripkit/README.md

 ##### Thoughts

-The `coordinates`  values should be provided as list of dictionaries instead of database models to provide better compatibility of the detection algorithms across applications.
-Since a variety of databases and ORMs could be used, it seems simpler to require input data is formatted as dict() than something like a NamedTuple to make the algorithm compatible across SQLAlchemy or Peewee.
+~~The `coordinates`  values should be provided as list of dictionaries instead of database models to provide better compatibility of the detection algorithms across applications.
+Since a variety of databases and ORMs could be used, it seems simpler to require input data is formatted as dict() than something like a NamedTuple to make the algorithm compatible across SQLAlchemy or Peewee.~~

+All supplied values should be provided in their own light-weight class for better object safety, clarity about each object's purpose and ownership, and providing some special helper methods such as trip properties (as seen with https://github.com/SAUSy-Lab/itinerum-trip-breaker).
+This does have the potential to be much slower than using dictionaries in simple profiling (although using the `__slots__` property may help to improve memory usage), so this may need to be amended in the future.
+NamedTuple seemed appropriate, however, it seems like performance in Python3 is significantly worse than in older versions and may not be optimized for dot-attributes over indexed lookups (double-check this).
+Using the class-based approach now, however, may allow for drop-in compatibility with either database ORM.

 #### Map Matching